 They should also have their pricing structures on the site so you can make sure they are within your budget.
 Another good resource is other athletes.
 Ask those around you if they have had experience with a coach or have any suggestions.

 Many athletes look for certifications from National Governing Bodies like USA Triathlon or USA Cycling.
 Certifications are a good sign, but are by no means the only way to determine a coach’s abilities.
 If you like the scientific side of training, you may want to look for a coach with a degree in exercise physiology.
 Of course, letters after a name is not the only form of qualification.
 Look to see if they have coached other athletes similar to yourself.
-If you want to reach the top of the podium you’ll want to find a coach that has worked with elite athletes while athletes just getting started would be better off with a coach that specializes in beginning athletes.
+If you want to reach the top of the podium you’ll want to find a coach that has worked with elite athletes, while athletes just getting started would be better off with a coach that specializes in beginner athletes.
 The same is true for junior or masters athletes.

 Once you’ve narrowed down your search, send an introductory email to get communication started.
 Since you’re paying good money every month schedule a phone call to talk directly with any potential coach.
 This is your opportunity to make sure that the needs you determined in step one can be met by the coach.
 Make sure they meet your expectations in terms of communication and feedback.
 If you want weekly phone calls, make sure you express that.